FFGResidentResource/hope/README.md

 > - Spring Boot 2.x or higher (see version in pom.xml) - spring boot comes with embedded tomcat
 > - Thymeleaf for UI bindings to Backing bean
 > - Bootstrap Css for styling
-> - jquery for browser scripting and traversing
+> - jQuery for browser scripting and traversing
-> - PostgreSQL for database - our database can be hosted online like in elephansql platform.
+> - PostgreSQL for database - our database can be hosted online like in elephantsql platform
 > - Datatables.net API for all tabular presentation
 > - C3 D3 Js for all Charting in reports Tab.